jiaola/jiaola.github.io/_posts/2016/2016-03-18-install-docker-on-mac-osx-el-capitan.markdown

 tags: [docker]
 ---

 [Docker](http://www.docker.com) is an open source technology that allows building, running, testing and deploying applications inside software containers.
 You can package your software in a standardized software development environment and deploy the the software consistently.

-I tested set up docker on my OSX (El Capitan).
+I tested set up docker (version 1.10.3) on my OSX (El Capitan).
 Here are the steps:

 <!-- more -->